 - 4.4.43 Reading's Climate Change Strategy (Reading Means Business on Climate Change 2013-2020) sets challenging targets for tackling the Borough's contribution to climate change, and aims to reduce Reading's carbon footprint by 34% by 2020 in comparison to 2005 levels.
 One of the Strategy's strategic principles is that buildings in Reading should be built to high standards of energy efficiency incorporating on-site renewable energy where possible.
 Given the scale of residential development in Reading up to 2036, achieving the aims of the Climate Change Strategy will not be possible without that development having a minimal impact on carbon emissions. - 4.4.44 Therefore, the requirement will be that major new housing is built to zero carbon homes standard.
 A revised Sustainable Design and Construction SPD will contain more detail on achieving this requirement, but in general, this will mean as a minimum a 35% improvement over the 2013 Building Regulations81 plus a contribution of £1,800 per tonne towards carbon offsetting within Reading (calculated as £60 per tonne over a 30 year period).
 Where it is proposed to meet the zero carbon homes requirement in another way, clear evidence should be provided to demonstrate how it will be achieved at planning application stage.
 Zero carbon homes is an achievable standard that, until recently, was intended to be a national requirement in the Building Regulations.
-All other housing should be built to a level equivalent to the emissions requirement of former Code for Sustainable Homes Level 4, which is a 19% improvement in the dwelling emission rate over the target emission rate, as defined in the 2013 Building Regulations.
-Where the 19% reduction in carbon dioxide emissions cannot be achieved on site, an offset may be possible through planning contributions.
+All other housing should be built to a level equivalent to the emissions requirement of former Code for Sustainable Homes Level 4, which is a 19% improvement in the dwelling emission rate over the target emission cannot be achieved on site, an offset may be possible through planning contributions.
 Further guidance on such an off-set will follow the Local Plan.